conectado/taping-memory-blog/static/articles/4_how_to_create_a_blog_with_yew(wasm)_rocket_and_deploy_it_to_heroku(part_4).md

 }
 ```

-The root component use some styles so let's add them.
+The root component use some styles so let's add them in `static/index.html`:

 ```
 static/index.html